ThinkCERCA/deployment_RATER_model/README.md

-# PyTorch Model Deployment on AWS using Docker
+# PyTorch GPU Model Deployment on AWS using Docker

 This project demonstrates how to deploy a PyTorch model on AWS using Docker with GPU acceleration.
 The model is deployed in a Docker container with PyTorch and CUDA support for GPU-based computation.